Multipactor effect: Mechanism

-The mechanism of multipactor depends on the orientation of an RF electric field with respect to the surface.
-There are two types of multipactor: two-surface multipactor on metals and single-surface multipactor on dielectrics.
+The mechanism of multipactor depends on the orientation of an RF electric field with respect to the surface as well as the magnetic field and its orientation.
+There are two types of multipactor: two-surface multipactor on metals and single-surface multipactor on metal or dielectrics.

 Two-surface multipactor on metals

 This is a multipactor effect that occurs in the gap between metallic electrodes.
 Often, an RF electric field is normal to the surface.
 A resonance between electron flight time and RF field cycle is a mechanism for multipactor development.

 The existence of multipactor is dependent on the following three conditions being met: The average number of electrons released is greater than or equal to one per incident electron (this is dependent on the secondary electron yield of the surface), and the time taken by the electron to travel from the surface from which it was released to the surface it impacts is an integer multiple of one half of the RF period, and the average secondary electron yield is greater than or equal to one.